bartonhammond/aha-htmx-tutorial/src/pages/posts/post-2.md

 ---
-title: 'Web 1.0 Application'
+title: 'Getting the initial project code'
-description: 'Getting the basic site working'
+description: 'Use GitHub to fork and then clone the project'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["github", "fork"]
 layout: ../../layouts/Layout.astro
 ---